luposdate3000/luposdate3000/documentation/README-SPAClient.md

 which will provide the Database on localhost:80/index.html

-If you pull from the git, than execute all setup-scripts again.
+If you pull from the git, than execute all setup-scripts (see above) again.
-If you are adding new dependencies to a module, you need to execute all setup-scripts again too.
+If you are adding new dependencies to a module, you need to execute all setup-scripts (see above) again too.

 If you change packages within npm or bower, than execute
 ```gitbash
 ./launcher.main.kts --setupSPAClient
 ```
-which will download the new dependencies
+which will download the new dependencies.
+You must use the same Windows-crash workaround as above.

 If you only change javascript code within the SPAClient Module, than it is enough to execute